exakat/exakat/docs/Rules.rst

 The same applies to `preg_replace() <http://www.php.net/preg_replace>`_ : the pattern may match the string, but no value is available is the corresponding sub-pattern.

+In PHP 7.4, a new option was added : PREG_UNMATCHED_AS_NULL, which always provides a value for the subpatterns.

 See also `Bug #50887 preg_match , last optional sub-patterns ignored when empty <https://bugs.php.net/bug.php?id=50887>`_ and `Bug #73948 Preg_match_all should return NULLs on trailing optional capture groups. <https://bugs.php.net/bug.php?id=73948>`_.